Case Study · Anonymized profile

 • US hospital procurement deck.
 Cover, predicate claim, US installed-base statement (one pilot named with permission, two referenceable EU accounts named for clinical posture), US service and clinical-applications posture, USD pricing, US warranty.

 • US-resident regulatory and clinical contact layer.
 A US-time-zone regulatory affairs contact and a US-time-zone clinical-applications contact named on the site and in the deck.
-The Swiss group regulatory lead remained the file owner; the US contacts were the readable front door.
+The Swiss group regulatory lead remained the file owner; the US contacts were the clear front door.

 1